peregin/gps-overlay-on-video/README.md

 ```
 There are other options to run the application see [How to run it](#how-to-run-it) section.

-When running under windows make sure to use 32bit java JDK/JRE (due to bugs in the xuggle library when running in 64bit)
+When running make sure to use 64-bit java JDK/JRE (no video binaries included for 32-bit).

 ## Overview